I used to read stories about near drownings (or worse) every summer and think, “I’m so glad that didn’t happen to me.” Then it did.

 I always watched my kids, so I thought I was safe.
-Then, last summer, I found my toddler unconscious at the bottom of a hot tub, and I realized just how quickly a child can drown.
+Then I found my toddler unconscious at the bottom of a hot tub, and I realized just how quickly a child can drown.

 I wanted to share this so other parents can learn from what happened to us.